Luxury and opulence, delivered: The Carlyle, a Rosewood Hotel in New York City

 When I first walked in, I was blown away.
 I immediately noticed the high ceilings that made the room feel even more spacious.
 On your immediate left, you’ll find a gorgeous bathroom equipped with products from Kiehl’s and Diptyque.

 While somewhat small, this bathroom was exceptionally clean and offered various light settings that made the space feel airy and bright.
-My favourite part of the bathroom was the rainfall showerhead (not to mention, the excellent water pressure).
+My favorite part of the bathroom was the rainfall showerhead (not to mention, the excellent water pressure).
 Additionally, the floor-to-ceiling shower walls ensured there was no fogging up of the entire bathroom.

 The desk and green accent chair were gorgeous, although the desk felt slightly too large for the room.
 Still, I appreciated all the accents in this room — from the designer books on the shelves to the murals of Central Park in both the summer and winter.